 How quickly can I use my bath after resurfacing?

 – It is ready to be used after 4-24 hours.
-It’s dry to touch when I finish but need extra time before you will stand on it and use a hot water.
+It’s dry to touch when I finish but needs extra time before you can stand on it and use hot water.
 Full product strength is achieved after 4-7 days of curing in average room temperature.

 Is it expensive to use your service?

 – It is a low cost to have your bathtub, shower tray or sink/basin restored over replacement.
 I provide you with a quality one day service, free from plumbing, tiling, mess, fuss and it’s environmental friendly.